Research

 Adolescence is characterized by many hurdles: puberty, complex peer relationships and increasing expectations of independence lead to stress and growth.
 For individuals who have been exposed to threatening situations such as physical or sexual abuse, these new challenges can be overwhelming.
 In particular, they may find it difficult to interpret others’ intent and to determine an appropriate response in ambiguous and threatening social situations.
 I am interested in what characteristics of threat exposure result in a myriad of social and emotional difficulties, the brain mechanisms behind effects, and what can be done to ameliorate future problems at the individual, family, and societal levels.
 To address these questions, I have immersed myself in the worlds of measurement, statistics, neuroimaging, and clinical work.

 I am currently pursuing a Ph.D. in Clinical Psychology and a M.S. in Applied Statistics at Northwestern University under the guidance of Drs.
-Robin Nusslock and Noelle Samia as a NSF GRFP fellow.
-I previously worked as a data analyst in the Brain Behavior Laboratory at the University of Pennsylvania, working for Dr. Ruben C. Gur.
-I completed the double degree program at Oberlin College & Conservatory in 2018, majoring in psychology and flute performance.
+Robin Nusslock and Noelle Samia.
+My research has been supported by the National Science Foundation Graduate Research Fellowship Program and the National Institute of Mental Health's Ruth L. Kirschstein National Research Service Award Individual Predoctoral Fellowship (F31).
+I previously worked as a data analyst in the Brain Behavior Laboratory at the University of Pennsylvania, working for Dr. Ruben C. Gur after completing the double degree program at Oberlin College & Conservatory in 2018, where I majored in psychology and flute performance.